Nucleus .Net Core CMS

 The database type for MariaDb is 'MySql'.
 MariaDb is based on MySql and uses the same database provider.

-If your database administrator provides a connection string in a different format, you should use the format that they provide - the connection strings above are just examples.
+If your database administrator provides a connection string in a different format, you should use the connection string that they provide - the connection strings above are just examples.

-If you want to use the Azure Blob Storage file system provider, you can either add it, so that both the Azure Blob Storage and Local File System providers are available, or replace the existing setting so that only the Azure Blob Storage file system provider is available.
+In Windows and Linux, if you want to use the Azure Blob Storage or Amazon S3 file system provider, you can add it as the only file system provider, or you can add both the cloud (Azure/S3) storage and a Local File System provider, so that you can use both.
 If you are hosting in an Azure App Service, you should not use the Local File System provider.
-You can add another storage provider after you have set up the site.
+You can add more file system providers after you have set up the site.

 "Nucleus":